 There are two main categories of sexual harassment, quid pro quo and a hostile work environment.
 Both are illegal in California and at the federal level.
 While a hostile work environment is easy to understand, many don’t know exactly what quid pro quo is or what the phrase stands for.
 We’ll explain it below.

-Whether you’ve experienced quid pro quo or hostile work environment sexual harassment—or both, contact the employment law lawyers at The Dominguez Firm for a FREE and completely confidential consultation today at 800-818-1818.
+Whether you’ve experienced quid pro quo or hostile work environment sexual harassment—or both, contact the sexual harassment lawyers at The Dominguez Firm for a FREE and completely confidential consultation today at 800-818-1818.
 Every person deserves a safe workplace.
 When that doesn’t happen, those responsible should be held accountable for their actions.

 Please read on to find out more about quid pro quo sexual harassment and what you can do if you’ve been subjected to it at work.